waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

    Updated: cron4op.sh, op_initial_db.sh, op_update_db.sh and SlackBuild

 In this "README-SETUP.md" file:
-  - initial database, make areas and start database manager will result in functional database on local machine.
+  - initial database, make areas and start database manager will result in functional database on your local machine.
   - database manager control, start on boot and stop on shutdown.
   - update database
   - automation & log files handling.